Perturbed Fourier uniqueness and interpolation results in higher dimensions: Perturbed interpolation formulas for radial functions

-where $M(s,d)$ is a constant whose dependence on $s$ and $d$ may be read off from Proposition \ref{prop:final-bound-bkn}, together with the the dependence on $d$ on the surface area measure of $S^{d-1}$.
+where $M(s,d)$ is a constant whose dependence on $s$ and $d$ may be read off from part (ii) of Theorem A, together with the the dependence on $d$ on the surface area measure of $S^{d-1}$.
 Returning to the original estimate, we now have

 Note here that $\|f\|_{V^1} \lesssim \|f\|_{V^s}$ since $s \geq 1$.
 We see that, by assuming $\varepsilon_n, \hat{\varepsilon}_n$ to be sufficiently small, we can ensure that the above series converges and we can make its value as small as we like, in particular $< 1$.